 Kim is 52, and lives in Gulfport, MS. Her young grandkids are constantly swimming in her 15,000 gallon pool, and she has done a lot of research and knows for sure that a saltwater pool is the best way to go.
 She has even picked out the exact system that she needs.
 However, she doesn't want to bother with installing any equipment on her pool.

-Kim's handyman cuts and glues the pipe to plumb the salt system into the piping in about twenty-five minutes, and connects its power cord to the pool pump's timer in about 6 minutes.
-He dumps the salt into the pool in just about eight minutes.
+Kim's handyman cuts and glues the pipe to plumb the salt system into the piping, and connects its power cord to the pool pump's timer.
+He dumps the salt into the pool.
 Kim's pool has been converted to a salt system in well under an hour.

-$984.40 - Total Estimated Cost.
-Looking back a year later, Kim was delighted that she only had to spend $52 on her pool for the rest of the year for some muriatic acid to balance the pH and some clarifier to help the filter remove all the sand and dirt the kids tracked into the pool.
+4) Total Cost - $1,538.00 - Total Estimated Cost.
+Looking back a year later, Kim was delighted that she only had to spend $40 on her pool for the rest of the year for some muriatic acid to balance the pH and some clarifier to help the filter remove all the sand and dirt the kids tracked into the pool.

 Scenario 3 - High Cost (what to avoid )

-1) Equipment Cost - This pool service company prefers to keep selling chlorine, so it only uses one system for every saltwater pool they do, and it might not be sized exactly right for David's pool.
-The quote for it is about $1800, which means David is paying a lot more than retail.
+1) Equipment Cost - This pool service company prefers traditional chlorine maintenance, so it only uses one system for every saltwater pool they do, and it might not be sized exactly right in order to generate all of the chlorine needed for David's pool.
+The quote for it is about $2,250, which means David is paying a lot more than retail.

 2) Salt Cost - Based on David's pool size of 15k gallons and the system's salinity requirement, he needs about eleven forty pound bags of salt.
-Sold to him at the "pool-store" price of about $12.50 each, he's spending $137.50 on salt, which is almost double what the others paid in other scenarios and is way too much.
+Billed at the premium price of about $18.75 each, he's spending $206.25 on salt, which is almost double what the others paid in other scenarios.

-3) Installation Costs - David's pool company isn't charging him any more for installation.
+3) Installation Costs - David's pool company is giving free installation.

-David's pool company cuts and glues the pipe to plumb the salt system into the piping in about thirty minutes, and connects its power cord to the pool pump's timer in about six minutes.
-He dumps the salt into the pool in just under eight minutes.
+David's pool company cuts and glues the pipe to plumb the salt system into the piping, and connects its power cord to the pool pump's.
+They dump the salt into the pool.
 David's pool has been converted to a salt system in well under an hour.